-LOVERS OF FISH.
-100 real Yarmouth Bloaters for 6s., package included.
-The above are forwarded to all parts on receipt of penny postage stamps, or P. O. O. (preferred) for the amount.
-Send plain address, county, and nearest station.-Address, Tnomas Lettis, jun., fish-curer, Great Yarmouth.
+TO LOVERS OF FISH.
+The above are forwarded to all parts on receipt of penny postage stamps, or P.O.O. (preferred) for the amount.
+Send plain address, county, and nearest station.-Address, Thomas Lettis, jun., fish-curer, Great Yarmouth.